 The High-Level Panel also identified the need for overarching framework legislation to guide the principles governing the implementation of all land reform, especially land redistribution.
 Such legislation should regulate key aspects of redistribution such as land identification and beneficiary selection.
 No Bill has been published as yet but Agbiz has undertaken to cooperate with the DRDLR in their legal review as a Jobs Summit outcome.
-The Presidential Advisory Panel will undoubtedly also address this element.
+The Presidential Advisory Panel's recommendation may also influence the content.